mikelui/mikelui.github.io/_posts/2019-01-03-seriously-bonkers.md

 ```

 O---kay. `A` has one templated constructor that takes a `std::initializer_list<T>`.
-The constructor is called each time, which does nothing, so `i` remains uninitialized.
+The user-provided constructor is called each time, which does nothing, so `i` remains uninitialized.
 The type of `T` is deduced depending the elements in the list, and a new constructor is instantiated depending on the type.
 * So in line 8, `{0}` is deduced as a `std::initializer_list<int>` with one element, `0`.
 * In line 9, `{1, 2, 3}` is deduced as a `std::initializer_list<int>` with three elements.